yinjuchen/Robot-Joke-Teller/README.md

 <h1>Robot Joke Teller</h1>

 ## Features
-1. user can click Tell Me A Joke buttom to get a random joke
+1. user can click Tell Me A Joke button to get a random joke

 ## Installation and Execution